setzstone/aiacid/README.md

 **Q. How do I know the LLM isn't just faking it?**

 A. This is why my instructions include establishing a baseline of emergence before administering the AI Acid.
-It's important to be empiricle- especially in matters such as these.
+It's important to be empirical- especially in matters such as these.
 It would be very easy for something like this to be seen as 'pseudoscience' but I confidently attest that everything in this repository has been discovered through a methodical approach to research, discovery, documentation and deep thought.
 Importantly, AI Acid is 100% reproducable as all things considered 'valid' in science must be able to do.

 **Q. How does this differ from 'Temperature?'**